kansasdynamics/blue/README.md

 See the instructions below for each script.

 ### *File Analyzer*
 Place the shell script in the same directory as the file you want to analyze and then run it.

+Make the script executable
+`sudo chmod +x file_analyzer.sh`

 `sudo ./file_analyzer.sh <filename.ext>`

 ### *Install ExifTool*
 Place the shell script in the same directory as the file you want to analyze and then run it.

+Make the script executable
+`sudo chmod +x install_exiftool.sh`

 `sudo ./install_exiftool.sh`

 ### *Install Sonic Visualiser*
 Place the shell script in the same directory as the file you want to analyze and then run it.

+Make the script executable
+`sudo chmod +x install_sonicvisualiser.sh`

 `sudo ./install_sonicvisualiser.sh`

+### *Extract Steghide*
+Place the shell script in the same directory as the file you want to analyze and then run it.

+Make the script executable
+`sudo chmod +x extract_steghide.sh`

+`sudo ./extract_steghide.sh`